 Bio

 Dana Donaty (b.
 1966, Columbus, Ohio) is a Colombian-American multidisciplinary artist based in Palm Beach County, Florida.
 She holds a BFA from Moore College of Art & Design and an MFA from the School of Visual Arts.
-Donaty’s practice spans painting, assemblage, fiber, installation, performance, and text-based media, exploring themes of intergenerational feminism, cultural identity, disability, health, memory, and mortality.
+Donaty’s practice spans painting, assemblage, fiber, installation, performance, and text-based media, engaging themes of cultural identity, disability, health, memory, and mortality through the lens of intergenerational feminism.

 Donaty’s solo exhibitions include: Moore College of Art and Design (Philadelphia, PA), Coral Springs Museum (Coral Springs, FL), Cornell Museum of Art (Delray, FL), South Florida Ford (Miami, FL), Mattie Kelly Art Center Galleries, NW Florida State College (Destin, FL), Florida Atlantic University Library (Jupiter, FL), and a forthcoming show at The Arts Warehouse (Delray, FL) in 2026–27.
-Selected group shows include: The Invisible Dog Art Center (Brooklyn, NY), Hera Gallery (Wakefield, RI), The Camp Gallery (Miami, FL), Coral Springs Museum (Coral Springs, FL), Flatiron Gallery (New York, NY), Wavelength Space (Chattanooga, TN), Palm Beach Cultural Council (Lake Worth, FL), Art and Culture Center (Hollywood, FL), The Frank (Pembroke Pines, FL), and Coral Springs Art Museum (Coral Springs, FL).
+Selected group shows include: The Invisible Dog Art Center (Brooklyn, NY), Penn + Brush (New York, NY), Hera Gallery (Wakefield, RI), The Camp Gallery (Miami, FL), Coral Springs Museum (Coral Springs, FL), Flatiron Gallery (New York, NY), Wavelength Space (Chattanooga, TN), Palm Beach Cultural Council (Lake Worth, FL), Art and Culture Center (Hollywood, FL), and The Frank (Pembroke Pines, FL).

 Donaty has been awarded a full fellowship at the Vermont Studio Center (Johnson, VT) for 2026.
 She has been an artist-in-residence at the Bakehouse Art Complex (Miami, FL); the Arts Warehouse (Delray, FL); South Florida Ford (Miami, FL); Frozen Music (Jaipur, India); and Kriti Gallery (Varanasi, India)